Brain Injury Screening Tool: a guide to TBI assessment

 - Brain Injury Screening Tool (BIST): test–retest reliability in a community adult sample

-- Rasch Analysis of The Brain Injury Screening Tool (BIST) in Mild Traumatic Brain Injury - article in Research Square
+- Rasch Analysis of the Brain Injury Screening Tool (BIST) in Mild Traumatic Brain Injury - article in Research Square

 - The Brain Injury Screening Tool (BIST): Tool development, factor structure and validity - article in Plos One